 As long-time fans of the National Rugby League will know all too well, the code was one of the first major ports in Australia to make the move to putting streams of their live games online, making sure that their dedicated fans were able to keep up with their teams no matter where they were.
-The 2019 season that’s about to get under way has seen the biggest change to that landscape yet, with the NRL’s own streaming offering – WatchNRL – still there to deliver streams of each and every game (live or delayed) on desktop PCs, phones, tablets and even the Apple TV.
-However, it’s not without its restrictions.
+The NRL’s own streaming offering – WatchNRL – is only available outside of Australia.
+However, without this restriction, we go head to head between WatchNRL and Kayo Sports to understand the functionality of these streaming sports services.

 Enter the new player – Kayo Sports.
 This brand-new sport-only streaming service is an absolute dream for fans – a smartly designed, feature-packed, high-quality streaming service backed by innovative features and a true embrace of its existence as an app-based service, rather than a broadcast one.
 Kayo has access to the resources of Fox Sports, meaning not only do they provide comprehensive coverage of the NRL season each and every week and every single game, they also cover dozens and dozens of other sports from Australia and around the world.

 What Makes Kayo Different to WatchNRL streaming service?

 Kayo, on the other hand, was born in this new age of streaming TV powered by smart apps, and the developers that Kayo have tasked with putting their site and apps together have done a stellar job.
 First of all, you’ll find your game will be available to stream in full 1080p high definition, whether it’s on a mobile device (modern phones way exceed HD quality these days) or a big-screen TV.
 You’ll also find it looks smoother than usual – because Kayo streams at 50 frames per second, double what you’ll find on regular broadcast TV.
 That translates into a much better visual experience for fans of the game.